In Search of the Perfect Physician

 Keep a Copy of Your Medical Records

-Your medical records are a written medical history that should be continuously updated and maintained by both you and your physician.
+Your medical records are a recorded medical history that should be continuously updated and maintained by both you and your physician.
 If you are switching to a new physician, get two copies of your records, one set for the new physician and one set for your own records.
 Read them thoroughly.
 Familiarize yourself with the contents and terminology.
-If the records are not legible, ask the nurses in the physician's practice to interpret them.
 Invest in a small medical dictionary to help you understand basic medical terminology and abbreviations.

 Make sure that you get a complete copy of your records, including the physician's progress notes.
 If you have any radiology or other testing procedures performed, such as x-rays or mammograms, it is crucial to get a copy of these reports as well.